 Dietetic Policies and Procedures

 Students are encouraged to become student-level members of the Academy of Nutrition and Dietetics (AND) and the Miami University Student Academy of Nutrition and Dietetics (SAND).
-Student membership benefits include eligibility for AND scholarships and access to valuable student resources for application to dietetic internships, the Evidence Analysis Library and Tutorial, and other student-level educational resources.
+Student membership benefits include eligibility for AND scholarships and access to valuable student resources for application to graduate programs and ACEND-accredited supervised practice, the Evidence Analysis Library and Tutorial, and other student-level educational resources.

 Grade Policy

-The Kinesiology, Nutrition, and Health admission Grade Policy Students must earn a 2.0 or higher GPA based on the required courses.
+The Kinesiology, Nutrition, and Health Grade Policy students must earn a 2.0 or higher GPA based on the required courses.

 Repeating Courses

 The undergraduate course repeat policy can be found in the Registration (Undergraduate) section of the Student Handbook.
 Students are strongly encouraged to visit with an advisor to determine whether repeating a course is advisable.
 Repeating a course may have an impact on financial aid, insurance, entrance to professional schools, participation in athletics, immigration status, and other matters.
-Dietetics students need to be aware that the application process for dietetic internships require that students include ALL grades for all courses taken at all colleges and universities.
-Occasionally students may need to repeat a course because of a low grade.
+Occasionally, students may need to repeat a course because of a low grade.
 We encourage students to limit the number of classes they repeat.

 Students will be retained in the Miami DPD program provided the following retention criteria below are met each semester.
 If not met, they would move to a remediation plan.